Regulatory and Industry News Alerts from Armanino

 September 23, 2021

-For these schools, the proposed legislation, aligned with the recent regulatory updates, provides some welcome relief.
-The bill comes after debate about whether the excise tax was helping to ensure private college and university endowment assets were being used to reduce the increasingly high cost of education for low-income students attending top private institutions.
+For affected schools, particularly those navigating Nonprofit Accounting & Tax considerations, the proposed legislation offers potential relief.
+The bill followed ongoing debate over whether the existing excise tax effectively ensured that private college and university endowment assets were being used to help offset the rising cost of education for low‑income students attending top private institutions.

-The proposed bill includes modifications to the endowment excise tax under Internal Revenue Code (IRC) 4968 and the addition of a public university infrastructure credit.
+The proposed legislation includes modifications to the endowment excise tax under Internal Revenue Code (IRC) Section 4968, along with the introduction of a public university infrastructure credit.
+Together, these changes represent notable Tax Updates for nonprofits and educational institutions monitoring

 Proposed Modifications to the Endowment Excise Tax